galaxyproject/galaxy-hub/src/news/2021-04-gcc-reg/index.md

 | **9-10 July** | **CoFest** | *All* | Free | Free |

 To receive these rates please contact [VIB Conferences](mailto:conferences@vib.be)  to obtain a discount code you can use when you register.

-*In addition, please also consider [applying for a GCC2021 Conference Fellowship](/src/news/2021-04-gcc-fellowships/index.md).*

 <div class="text-center">
 <button type="button" class="btn btn-secondary" style="font-size: x-large; font-weight: 600;">